benson1000/PoliceConnect/README.md

 6. Future Enhancements
+    a.
 Implement additional services such as requesting police reports or scheduling appointments.
+    b.
 Enhance the user interface and user experience for improved accessibility.
+    c.
 Integrate real-time chat support for users seeking assistance.
+    d.
 Provide analytics and reports for law enforcement agencies.